What is the eGFR-C study?

 Study set-up details

-eGFR-C will start recruiting in 2014, and the recruitment period will last for 18 months.
+eGFR-C started recruiting in 2014, and the recruitment period will last for 30 months.
 1300 patients will be recruited into the main study, including 375 into a sub-study looking at disease progression and ethnic minorities.
 Another 20 will be recruited into a side-study based in Canterbury.
 Each patient will be followed up every six months for three years.
 Once the last patient has had their three year follow up visit, there will be a 6 month period of data analysis and report writing before the study results are published.

 The eGFR-C Chief Investigator is Dr Edmund Lamb, based at Kent and Canterbury Hospital.